FriederikeBock/ALICEPCGtutorial/AliPhysicsAndGrid/runningTasks.md

 > root -x -l -b -q 'runLocal.C("LHC12c", kFALSE, 0, 9)'

-The additional macros needed are [CreateArchivChain](/AliPhysicsAndGrid/CreateRootArchiveChain.C) [CreateArchivChainAOD](/AliPhysicsAndGrid/CreateRootArchiveChainAOD.C) (right-click and save as).
+The additional macros needed are [CreateArchivChain](/AliPhysicsAndGrid/CreateRootArchiveChain.C) and [CreateArchivChainAOD](/AliPhysicsAndGrid/CreateRootArchiveChainAOD.C) (right-click and save as both).

 The first argument chooses the data set specified in the _runLocal_ macro.
 The second argument selects between _offline_ / _GRID testing_ and the two numbers specifiy, which files should be processed (in the example the files from folder '0' until folder '9').